embedded-software-laboratory/embeddedRTPS-STM32/readme.md

 #### Executing the Test

-1. Flash a configuration to the STM32.
+1. Flash a configuration to the STM32 and run it.
 2. The debugger will halt on the first line of the main method, press either F8 or the Resume button.
 3. The STM32 should now wait for a subscriber match (to verify this flash the debug configuration and execute steps one and two, then halt the debugger after a couple of seconds after clicking resume in step 2, the debugger should halt on line 495).
 4. Execute the `embedded_rtps_test` executable in the linux/build folder.